alexcpn/noagent-ai/code_reviewer/README.md

-## An MCP Server that provides the context for effective code-review
+## An MCP Server that provides the context for effective code-review of Pyhton and Go GitHub Repos

 The MCP server exposes a method that gives the context of a Python function  and details about it including callee.